reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/concepts/extensions/02-api-commands/03-tab-completion.md

 ---
-category: Tutorials - Extensions
+category: Concepts - Extensions - API based commands
 title: Tab completion
 ---

 Tab completion is the killer feature on the commands line.
 It improves the useability of the extension and can reduce the reliance on documentation (though it shouldn't be a substitute for good docs :wink:)

-This based lists the tab completion mechanisms available for use.
+The following sections detail the different tab completion mechanisms available for use.

 ## Tab completion with simple statics lists